Looking for a Virginia road trip itinerary? Here’s one created by a local!

 Where to Stay in Williamsburg

-📍Holiday Inn Express Williamsburg Busch Gardens Area, an IHG Hotel Depending on the time of year you’re booking, prices range from $90-$120/night.
-This is one of my favorite places to stay in Williamsburg.
-It’s about 2 miles from Colonial Williamsburg, located in a nice quiet area surrounded by trees.
-The hotel is clean and well-kept, with free parking and free breakfast.
-Also, kids stay free!
+- Holiday Inn Express Williamsburg Busch Gardens Area, an IHG Hotel – This is about 2 miles from Colonial Williamsburg and is in a nice, quiet area surrounded by trees.
+Aside from free parking and breakfast, kids also stay for free!
+Book your stay.

-📍 The Williamsburg Inn The Williamsburg Inn is the only Forbes Travel Guide Four-Star rated resort in the Historic Triangle.
-It has seen many famous visitors, including Queen Elizabeth II, Winston Churchill, and Henry Ford.
-The hotel is beautifully maintained and oozes luxury, so if you choose to spend the extra money & stay here, you definitely won’t regret it!
+- The Williamsburg Inn – This is the only Forbes Travel Guide Four-Star rated resort in the Historic Triangle.
+It has seen many famous visitors and is still beautifully maintained and oozes luxury!
+Book your stay.

 📍 Road Trip Day 7: Sun, Sand, and History in Norfolk and Virginia Beach